 No name given: If I was given $10,000, I would use half of it to pay down debt, and the other 1/2 to start saving for a down payment for a house.

-- Express gratitude to whomever provided the 10k,
+- Express gratitude to whoever provided the $10k,

 - Pay off. or pay down debts,